andrewheiss/From-the-Trenches-Anti-TIP-NGOs-and-US/manuscript/manuscript_compiled.md

 ### How NGOs use the TIP report

 From the perspective of anti-TIP NGOs, the TIP report is perhaps the US government's most potent tool for confronting or working with foreign governments.
-As discussed previously, the TIP report has been criticized for {XXX and for YYY}.
-However, for many anti-TIP NGOs the report is an important resource for their advocacy and policy work.
+As discussed previously, the TIP report has been criticized for being ineffective and politically motivated.
+However, for many anti-TIP NGOs the report is an important resource for advocacy and policy work.
 The overwhelming majority (87%) of the NGOs surveyed were aware of the report, and of those organizations that had heard of it, three-quarters (76%) said they knew the rating assigned to the country or countries they worked in.
 About half of the NGOs (52%) use the TIP report to discuss trafficking issues with the governments of the countries they work, including individual members of parliament, courts, national and local police forces, and community leaders.[^14] Notably, the majority of respondents (78%) use the TIP report in their work with other NGOs, indicating its importance within the NGO community.
 Many organizations reference the report when working with local church groups, schools, trade unions, community centers, youth organizations, and other domestic civil society organizations.[^15] Others cite the report in their own advocacy literature and annual reports.[^16]

 !INCLUDE "tables/summary_tip_report.md"

 A minority of respondents was critical, however.
 Some organizations found it unhelpful and superficial,[^17] that it does not reflect the reality of trafficking issues,[^18] or that it "is so far removed from the truth [that] it appears propagandistic."[^19] Another NGO found that using the TIP report in their advocacy posed a significant political risk due to anti-American sentiment in the country they work in.[^20] Fourteen NGOs explicitly reported that they do not use the TIP report in any of their work with governments or other NGOs.

-### NGO views of their governments' attitude toward the US TIP rankings
+### NGO views of their governments' attitude toward TIP rankings

 As these NGOs advocate and work with governments to improve TIP policy, many have witnessed the effect of the TIP rating on behind-the-scenes politics and policy discussions—a little less than half of respondents (43%) indicated that they had heard officials in the countries they work in mention the TIP tier rating.
 NGOs report that the governments of the countries they work in tend to mention tier ratings in several contexts.
 Many government officials publicly tout their rating to demonstrate or showcase their achievements[^21] and promote their countries as models for fighting and preventing human trafficking.[^22] Some officials even tout their rating "[at] every possible chance."[^23] NGOs report that officials used the TIP ranking to convey shame about their countries' progress.
 Officials often redirect this shame to help "initiate, justify and strengthen the activities of the government"[^24] and provide additional motivation to pursue anti-TIP policies.
 Thus, NGOs provided several examples of ways that the TIP report and US support helped improve anti-TIP efforts in the countries they work in.